Occupation of the Falkland Islands: Liberation

 On 17 June, British military police from 160 Provost Company began searching the prisoners of war for concealed weapons prior to embarking them on the British liner Canberra and Norland ferry that would take them back to Argentina.
-The first prisoners of war to board the ships were the officers and men from the 3rd Infantry Regiment of the 10th Brigade who were told to dump all their gear, packs, sleeping bags, ponchos and food items on the street leading them to dockyard, much to the fury of the brigade commander, Brigadier-General Oscar Luis Jofre, "At the beginning of the march, the unfortunate scene took place of Argentine equipment being dumped all along the street that led to the dock, a route that had been crossed by the already mentioned 3rd Mech Inf Rgt.
+The first prisoners of war to board the ships were the officers and men from the 3rd Infantry Regiment of the 10th Brigade, who were told to dump all their gear, packs, sleeping bags, ponchos and food items on the street leading them to dockyard.

+This dismayed brigade commander, Brigadier-General Oscar Luis Jofre, "At the beginning of the march, the unfortunate scene took place of Argentine equipment being dumped all along the street that led to the dock, a route that had been crossed by the already mentioned 3rd Mech Inf Rgt.
 Once again there had been a change in the agreed plans, ordering that the troops embark only with what they were wearing, since they would be provided with all that they needed on board.
 Consequently, the shoulder bags, food packs and other items of equipment had to be dumped on the street, a fact that created a truly deplorable situation.
-These scenes were filmed by cameramen, creating the image of great disorder on our part, when the opposite was the truth.
+These scenes were filmed by cameramen, creating the image of great disorder on our part, when the opposite was the truth".

-Independent Television News reporter Michael Nicholson and his team captured all this and the vandalized Post Office on film with the British reporter commenting:
+Independent Television News reporter Michael Nicholson and his team captured all this and the vandalised Post Office on film with the British reporter commenting:

 It is easy to criticise an enemy in defeat; easy to believe the half-truths that were rapidly circulating around Stanley that the Argentines have not left the capital as they found it.
 Their filth and vandalism is everywhere.
 It looked as if they'd been under siege for 12 months instead of two.
 Proper hygiene must have been difficult in a garrison of 7 or more, thousand men.
 But it wasn't helped by turning the floor of the Post Office into a public lavatory with three months of excreta to be hosed away by Stanley's fire brigade.
 And the narrow streets were used as rubbish dumps as thoroughfares with rotting food and unwanted discarded equipment littering the gutters.

-British journalist Andrew Vine from the Yorkshire Post aboard the Canberra compared the worn-out state of the young Argentine soldiers captured at Port Stanley with those seized earlier at Goose Green, noting the demeanour of the marine conscripts and those belonging in army units that had received commando-type training:
+British journalist Andrew Vine from the Yorkshire Post aboard the Canberra compared the worn-out state of the young Argentine soldiers captured at Port Stanley with those seized earlier at Goose Green, noting the demeanour of the marine conscripts and those belonging in army units that had received Ranger-type training: